 For ideas, see 3 Ideas to Start Shooting Abstract Landscapes.

 Week 18.
 Waterfall

-Waterfalls are a common subject of landscape photos, and with good reason.
+Waterfalls are a common subject of landscape photos and with good reason.
 Most locations have at least a few waterfalls within a reasonable driving distance, so find one near you.
-See 10 tips for Fabulous Waterfall Photography.

 Week 19.
 The Moon

 Research the moon phases and get out at a time when the moon will make an interesting subject for your photos.

 Week 20.
 Night Sky

 Instead of photographing the moon, capture the stars in the night sky.
 You can photograph just the sky, or capture a landscape at night including the star-filled sky.